Annual survey also suggests improvements

 All respondents were asked to tell OUM what they like and dislike about the program, and to provide suggestions for improvement.

 By far, the most commonly used “like” of OUM was “flexibility” with 73 mentions (53 percent).
 In many cases, it was a one-word response.
 When adding similar terms such as “online,” “allows me to keep working,” and “convenient,” the percentage increases to two-thirds.
-The second most cited “like” was institutional appreciation (faculty, curriculum, academic advisers, administration) with 32 mentions.
+The second most cited “like” was institutional appreciation (faculty, curriculum, academic advisors, administration) with 32 mentions.
 The word “supportive” was used 12 times.
 Several observed the international environment and their student colleagues as their greatest “like.”

 The “liked least” and “suggestions for improvement” questions of years past were combined in the 2017 survey, as there was much duplication between the two.
 Dislikes were as diverse as the student body itself.
 While a few may be discounted as not constructive, most are quite constructive and instructive.
 The most-cited “liked least” characteristic of OUM has to do with concerns about the clinical phase, especially lack of clinical placements in Australia (18 percent).
 Thankfully, the second highest response, with 11 percent, was “none” or “NA,” which is consistent with years past.
 The third most frequent response had to do with exam-related issues, whether to do with difficulty, scheduling, relevance, or feedback.